-The bill amends Sections 33-7-71, 33-7-72, and 33-7-74 of the Code of Alabama 1975 to establish enhanced safety procedures for state-owned dams and reservoirs, which owners may voluntarily choose to follow.
-Key definitions are updated, including the term "ABANDON," which now specifies that a dam can be rendered non-impounding through dewatering and filling the reservoir with solid materials.
-The term "EMERGENCY" is clarified to include all conditions threatening dam safety, while "HAZARD POTENTIAL" is modified to incorporate "incremental."
-The term "APPURTENANT STRUCTURES" is replaced with "APPURTENANT WORKS," and a new definition for "STATE-OWNED DAM OR RESERVOIR" is introduced, referring to any dam or reservoir owned by the state or its agencies.
-The category of "PARTICIPATING OWNER" is expanded to include state entities that opt to comply with the new safety procedures.
+The bill amends Sections 33-7-71, 33-7-72, and 33-7-74 of the Code of Alabama 1975 to establish enhanced safety procedures for state-owned dams and reservoirs, which owners may voluntarily choose to comply with.
+Key definitions are updated, including the term "ABANDON," which now specifies the process for rendering a dam non-impounding, and "EMERGENCY," which is clarified to include all conditions threatening safety.
+The definition of "HAZARD POTENTIAL" is revised to incorporate the term "incremental," while maintaining the classification of dams based on their hazard potential as high, low, or significant.
+The bill also introduces the term "STATE-OWNED DAM OR RESERVOIR" and expands the definition of "PARTICIPATING OWNER" to include state entities that opt into the safety procedures.

 Engrossed: 33-7-71, 33-7-72, 33-7-74